leolion3/YT_Tutorials/sharkyPrivacyPolicy.md

 <h1> Information Collection and Use </h1>

-<p>This app itself does not collect any data about the user.
+<p>This app by itself does not collect ANY data about the user.

   However the app does use third party services that may collect information used to identify you.